Breadcrumb navigation

 Texting Scarlatti: Composition, Reception, Performance

-Professor Sir Barry Ife, Research Professor, Guildhall School of Music & Drama
+PI: Professor Sir Barry Ife, Research Professor, Guildhall School of Music & Drama

 Project Aims

-To piece together this jigsaw the project team are using a combination of traditional textual criticism, large-scale computerised data management, and a collaborative approach: a core team of five specialists working with a group of up to 50 volunteer ‘citizen scientists’ (many of whom are professional performers and teachers) from around the world.
-This group - the ‘Argos' group - gives the core team an extra 100 hands for the textual heavy lifting, and an extra 100 eyes for collation, data entry and double-checking.
+To piece together this jigsaw the project team used a combination of traditional textual criticism, large-scale computerised data management, and a collaborative approach: a core team of five specialists working with a group of up to 50 volunteer ‘citizen scientists’ (many of whom are professional performers and teachers) from around the world.
+This group - the ‘Argos' group - gave the core team an extra 100 hands for the textual heavy lifting, and an extra 100 eyes for collation, data entry and double-checking.

 Project Context

 Domenico Scarlatti (b.
 Naples 1685; d.
 Madrid 1757) was one of the leading figures of eighteenth-century music.
 He revolutionised keyboard playing, became a central point of reference for generations of keyboard composers, and remains extremely popular with performers and audiences alike.
 He spent most of his working life teaching the same royal pupil in the courts of Portugal and Spain; yet, somehow, his music escaped the confines of the royal music room and went viral across Europe.
-Texting Scarlatti: Composition, Reception, Performance will involve the first comprehensive, in depth-study of all 3,200 surviving 18th-century copies of Scarlatti’s keyboard sonatas, tracking their genesis, reception and performance across Spain and Europe.
+Texting Scarlatti: Composition, Reception, Performance involved the first comprehensive, in depth-study of all 3,300 surviving 18th-century copies of Scarlatti’s keyboard sonatas, tracking their genesis, reception and performance across Spain and Europe.

 Research England’s participatory research funding enabled the team to run a pilot project during 2022 and to secure a >£400,000 grant from the Leverhulme Trust to complete the work.
-During the pilot the team has tested its systems and processes, coding, data entry and data management.
-They have developed a bespoke data management and analysis tool which could be used for similar large-scale textual analysis in both words and music in the future.
+During the pilot the team tested its systems and processes, coding, data entry and data management.
+They developed a bespoke data management and analysis tool which could be used for similar large-scale textual analysis in both words and music in the future.